codinn/SystemProxySettingsDemo/README.md

 # SystemProxySettingsDemo
 macOS proxy settings demo in system network preferences.

-# How to set proxy in system network preferences with authorizing once, and need not authentication for ever, even the App relaunched.
+# How to set proxy in system network preferences with authorizing once, and need not authentication for ever, even the App relaunched?
 # SystemProxySettingsDemo App instruction：
 1. In the demo App “SystemProxySettingsDemo”, there are two buttons on main view. one is “Enable System Proxy” for setting the proxy of system network preferences(with host: 127.0.0.1, port: 8888), the other is “Disable System Proxy”.
 See the following screen snapshot.

 # SystemProxySettingsDemo App codes description:
 1. File “ViewController.swift”: Creating an authorization reference, Requesting Authorization, System Network Preferences Proxy settings.
     Function define：
     // requesting authorization with “AuthorizationCopyRights”
     // set system network preferences proxy with “SCPreferencesCreateWithAuthorization” and “SCPreferencesPathSetValue” func socksProxySet(enabled: Bool)

 2. File “CommonAuthorization.swift”: Authorization policy database entries setting and getting.

 3. File “codinnDemoRightRemove.sh”: clean policy database entries for demo.